Quasiconvex functions on regular trees: Introduction

 One problem with convexity is that whether or not a function is convex depends on the numbers which the function assigns to its level sets, not just on the shape of these level sets.
 The problem with this is that a monotone transformation of a convex function need not be convex.
 That is, if $u$ is convex and $g:\mathbb{R} \mapsto \mathbb{R}$ is increasing then $g\circ u$ may fail to be convex.
 For instance, $f(x)=x^2$ is convex and $g(x)=\arctan(x)$ is increasing but $g\circ f(x)$ is not convex.
 However, the weaker condition, quasiconvexity, maintains this quality under monotonic transformations.
 Moreover, every monotonic transformation of a convex function is quasiconvex (although it is not true that every quasiconvex function can be written as a monotonic transformation of a convex function).

 Quasiconvex functions have applications in mathematical analysis, optimization, game theory, and economics.
 In nonlinear optimization, quasiconvex programming studies iterative methods that converge to a minimum (if one exists) for quasiconvex functions.
-Quasiconvex programming is a generalization of convex programming, see \cite{DiGuglielmo}.
+Quasiconvex programming is a generalization of convex programming.
 See \cite{Pearce} for an application to queueing theory on industrial organization.
-In microeconomics, quasiconcave ($-u$ with $u$ quasiconvex) utility functions imply that consumers have convex preferences, that is the diversification of goods is preferred to the concentration on one of these.
+In microeconomics, quasiconcave ($-u$ with $u$ quasiconvex) utility functions imply that consumers have convex preferences, that is, the diversification of goods is preferred to the concentration on one of these.
 Quasiconvex functions are important also in game theory and general equilibrium theory; in particular, in Sion's theorem that asserts when we can interchange an infimum with a supremum, see \cite{Ko,Sion}.

 There is also a Partial Differential Equations (PDEs) approach for quasiconvex functions, see \cite{BGJ12a,BGJ12b,BGJ13}.
-In fact, a function $u$ in the Euclidean s pace is quasiconvex if and only if it is a viscosity sub solution to
+In fact, a function $u$ in the Euclidean space is quasiconvex if and only if it is a viscosity subsolution to

 Moreover, the quasiconvex envelope of a boundary datum inside a domain is a solution to \eqref{ec-RN} and the quasiconvex envelope of a given function $g$ inside the domain (defined as the largest quasiconvex function that is below $g$ in the domain) is the solution to the obstacle problem (from above) for the operator $L$.